DIMETHYLZINC

 LARGE FIRE: DRY sand, dry chemical, soda ash or lime EXCEPT for UN1384, UN1923, UN1929 and UN3342, or withdraw from area and let fire burn.
 CAUTION: UN3342 when flooded with water will continue to evolve flammable Carbon disulfide/Carbon disulphide vapors.
 If it can be done safely, move undamaged containers away from the area around the fire.

-FIRE INVOLVING TANKS OR CAR/TRAILER LOADS: Fight fire from maximum distance or use unmanned master stream devices or monitor nozzles.
+FIRE INVOLVING TANKS, RAIL TANK CARS OR HIGHWAY TANKS: Fight fire from maximum distance or use unmanned master stream devices or monitor nozzles.
 Do not get water inside containers or in contact with substance.
 Cool containers with flooding quantities of water until well after fire is out.
 Withdraw immediately in case of rising sound from venting safety devices or discoloration of tank.
-ALWAYS stay away from tanks engulfed in fire.
-(ERG, 2020)
+ALWAYS stay away from tanks in direct contact with flames.
+(ERG, 2024)

 Non-Fire Response